pantoska-tieto/antoskape-project/documentation/Shell_tests_with_native_sim.md

     . . .
 ```

-For direct access to pseudoterminal without imvoking Pytest there is a simple way to verify shell-command output (create a test case) inside testcase.yaml/sample.yaml (regex can be used):
+For direct access to pseudoterminal without using Pytest test there is a simple way to verify shell-command output (create a test case) inside testcase.yaml/sample.yaml (regex can be used):

 ```
 harness: shell